You may be able to get up to £150 to help with the cost of school uniforms and PE kits via a government school uniform grant.

-However, what dreads me at this time of year is the extra costs we’ve got to fork out for.
+However, what dreads me at this time of year is the additional costs we’ve got to fork out for.

-Instead of forking out your own cash, there are ways to get uniform mega cheap – or even for free!
+Instead of forking out money you may not have, there are ways to get uniform mega cheap – or even for free!

 School uniform grant